State-of-War-PostBar/Blue-Alert/docs/program_design.md

 The core program will provide an essential game engine for logic, rendering, plugin processing etc.
 It will also provide a C plugin interface for modders.
 The elements of game is provided by plugins, such as game logics, units and buildings.
-A custom map can also consists of its own script, which is written in the [brs](specs/brs.md) language.
+A custom map can also consists of its own script, which can also be written in the [brs](specs/brs.md) language.